 Mathematics content for students who are Blind or have a Vision Impairment

-There are some basic and free solutions that may be a starting point that will suit most students.
+There are some basic free or reasonably priced solutions that may be a starting point that will suit most students.

 What seems to be the most common practice in universities is to publish mathematics in LaTeX, because lecturers find it easier to use.
 While the LaTeX code can be read aloud, it is just that – code, and unless the student has learned the code (much like learning a new language), they will be unable to access the content using a non-visual desktop access (NVDA) AT software package until it is published in HTML or MSWord.
 To get the information from LaTeX to MS Word, the easiest process is to copy and paste into MS Word and then use MathType to convert the content to maths objects.
 Alternatively, if you want to use HTML, then you can embed LaTeX equations in an HTML file and use MathsJax to convert the LaTeX material into MathML content.

 EquatIO is the ‘new kid on the block’, released in 2017 and based on marketing materials appears to be revolutionary.
-Produced by TextHelp, EquatIO allows the user to type or handwrite virtually any mathematical expression directly on their keyboard or touchscreen and because it can write directly into MS Word, students could share the lecturer’s screen and ‘read’ the content live during a lecture using STEMreader for example.
-EquatIO is also completely compatible with the Desmos software used to create graphs, which most students who are Blind or who have a significant vision impairment will know how to use before completing their schooling.
+Produced by TextHelp, EquatIO allows the user to type or handwrite virtually any mathematical expression directly on their keyboard or touchscreen..
+EquatIO is also compatible with the Desmos software used to create graphs, which most students who are Blind or who have a significant vision impairment will know how to use before completing their schooling.
 EquatIO is available to download free of charge for teachers.

 Where AT falls down is where PDF files are used.
 Currently, AT cannot read aloud any maths equations in PDFs and readers using NVDA must rely on descriptions provided through Alt-text.
 Another accessibility issue is that technically, e-readers should support MathML through the ePub3 standards, but in reality very few do.
 Simple advice to lecturers who use equations and prepare materials in LaTeX is to advise them to keep the original .tex files and make them available to students who rely on NVDA and to refrain from using PDFs entirely.